oduerr/da/README.md

 website (under construction): https://oduerr.github.io/da/Stan_Primer_Full.html

+# Installation for SomSem 2024 at HTWG
+Please install [cmdrstan](https://mc-stan.org/cmdstanr/) on your laptop.
+If you don't manage to do so you can also install [rstan](https://mc-stan.org/users/interfaces/rstan).
+As a fallback you can use a Kaggle Notebooks, see [oduerr-rstan](https://www.kaggle.com/code/oduerr/oduerr-rstan) for an example of the notebooks.

+# OLD installation

-# Installation for SomSem 2023 at HTWG
+## Installation for SomSem 2023 at HTWG
+This is most likely not working anymore.
 In you download folder you find a more detailed instruction `Einleitung CMDStan.pdf`

 ## Creation of the conda enviroment (takes time need to be done once)